Supra HF100 HDMI Digital Video cables

 Here's a link to a great article entitled Is

-are NO domestic products that support Deep Color or Lip Sync at present (Feb 2008).
+NO domestic products that support Deep Color or Lip Sync at present

 Supra HF100 Technical Specification